-The purpose of gifted/IQ testing is to qualify for a “gifted” program, admission to specific schools or programs, or to better understand a child’s level of general cognitive abilities.
+The purpose of gifted/IQ testing is to qualify for a “gifted” program, gain admission to specific schools or programs, or to better understand a child’s level of general cognitive abilities.

-However, a child’s cognitive abilities can increase or decrease substantially between the ages of 5 and 11.
+A child’s cognitive abilities can increase or decrease substantially between the ages of 5 and 11.
 Knowing where your child’s strengths and weaknesses lie can assist you in tailoring his educational and home environment to maximize his intellectual development.
 This is important to remember, because although IQ tests measure general cognitive ability, there are many other facets of intelligence not measured by these evaluations, such as emotional intelligence and creativity.
 Additionally, many studies point to increased performance on IQ with proper early intervention.

 The current standards to be eligible for placement into a gifted program, through Plan A, in South Florida, include a Full-Scale IQ Score of 130 or greater on a standardized and accepted IQ test for children, although there are individual differenc3s among counties.
 (In Palm Beach County, a child must also score in the 90th percentile on either the math or reading portion of a standardized achievement test.)
 Once the child meets these criteria, his or her current teacher will complete a gifted behavioral checklist.
 The teacher must indicate that the child demonstrates the need for an advanced curriculum.
 The final decision for gifted placement rests with the school committee who reviews the test data and other information on the child.